How to Live Stream Conferences and Virtual Meetings [2024 Update]

 • Starter plan: ideal for newcomers with 1,000 TB of bandwidth and 50 GB of storage per month, at just $39 per month billed annually.

-• Scale plan: includes 24 TB of bandwidth per year, with 1 TB of storage for $188 per month billed annually.
+• Scale plan: includes 24 TB of bandwidth per year, with 2000 GB of storage for $165 per month billed annually.
+You also have the option of paying $250 per month billed monthly.
 These Scale pricing plans add phone support, monetization paywall, an M3U8 online player for live channels, ad insertion, white-label Cnames, and video API access.
+It is the most popular plan for business and organizational video streaming needs because it offers DRM and AES encryption for VOD.
+This feature keeps your sensitive data safe and protects it from unauthorized access while your conferences and virtual meetings are going on.

 • Event plan: for organizations who’d rather not sign a contract, and want to purchase bandwidth separately to live stream an event.
-It offers 6 TB of bandwidth upfront, 50 GB of storage, and costs just $63 per month (or $750/year).
+It offers 6 TB of bandwidth upfront, 250 GB of storage, and costs just $63 per month (or $750/year).
 Additional data and storage can be added as needed.
+It offers multi-CDN, live stream monitoring, video availability scheduling, and live countdown for your live streams.

 2. IBM Cloud Video